-So clearly
+so clearly

 which shows the integrability of $V$ (see subsection \ref{subsectionfoliations}).
 Since $\phi$ admits an integrable connection, it follows from the Ehresmann theorem \ref{theoremehresmann} that $\phi$ arises as a representation of the fundamental group of $Y$.
 Since $Y$ is simply connected, this implies $X \simeq Y \times F$, where $F$ is a $\phi$-fibre.

 We come to the construction of the family.
 If $Y$ has dimension at least 3, there exists a covering family of curves on $Y$ such that the general member is a very free {\it smooth} rational curve $\holom{f}{\PP^1}{C}$ (cf. \cite[Thm.3.14]{Ko96}).
 If $Y$ has dimension 2 its relative minimal model is $\PP^2$ or a Hirzebruch surface, so there exists a covering family of free {\it smooth} rational curves.
 In both cases $f^* \wedge^2 T_Y \simeq \bigoplus_i \Osheaf_{\PP^1} (a_i)$ with all $a_i$ positive.